Work with pipe query syntax

 |> JOIN produce_table AS produce_table_2 USING(item);

-To perform a self-join with a modified table, you can use a common table expression inside of a WITH clause.
+To perform a self-join with a modified table, you can use a common table expression (CTE) inside of a WITH clause.

 WITH cte_table AS (

-FROM `mydataset.produce`
+FROM Produce

-|> WHERE item = "carrots"
+|> WHERE item = 'carrots'

 )